This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Labneh Dip: Add the labneh, mayonnaise, Dijon mustard, honey, lemon zest, onion powder, garlic powder, white pepper, salt, chives, parsley, and dill to a mixing bowl.
 Stir until fully combined and smooth.
-Cover and refrigerate for at least 2 hours to allow the flavors to meld.12 oz labneh, 1 tbsp mayonnaise, 1 tsp Dijon mustard, 1 tsp honey, 1 tsp lemon zest, ½ tsp onion powder, ½ tsp garlic powder, ¼ tsp white pepper, 1 pinch of salt, 3 tbsp fresh chives, 3 tbsp fresh Italian parsley, 1 tbsp fresh dill
+Cover and refrigerate for at least 2 hours to allow the flavors to meld.12 oz karoun labneh, 1 tbsp mayonnaise, 1 tsp Dijon mustard, 1 tsp honey, 1 tsp lemon zest, ½ tsp onion powder, ½ tsp garlic powder, ¼ tsp white pepper, 1 pinch of salt, 3 tbsp fresh chives, 3 tbsp fresh Italian parsley, 1 tbsp fresh dill

 - Crispy Onions: Using a mandoline or sharp knife, thinly shave the shallots and onion.
 Add them to a saucepan and pour in enough olive oil to fully cover.
 Place over medium-high heat for about 2 minutes until the oil begins to bubble, then reduce to low and cook until lightly golden, about 10-13 minutes.
 The shallots should be crisp while the onions will be softer and slightly jammy.
 Remove with a slotted spoon and drain on paper towels.2-3 shallots, ½ small onion, olive oil